Diabetic Foot syndrome

 The role of the vascular surgeon

-Amputation is not the only option for patients with diabetic foot.
-Every patient with diabetic foot should undergo diagnostic angiography of the lower limbs before a decision for amputation is made.
-For this reason it is extremely important to seek a Second Opinionbefore reaching any final decision.
-However, in advanced and neglected cases, where there is irreversible damage or septic shock has occurred, amputation may be necessary.
-With proper prevention and care, these serious developments can largely be avoided.
+Amputation is not inevitable for patients with diabetic foot syndrome.
+Every patient with diabetic foot syndrome should undergo diagnostic angiography of the lower limbs before any decision for amputation is made.
+For this reason, seeking a second medical opinion, is extremely important before making any final decision.
+However, in advanced and neglected cases where irreversible tissue damage or septic shock has developed, amputation may become necessary.
+With proper prevention and care, these severe outcomes can often be avoided.

 Do not ignore the symptoms!
 Early diagnosis can save your foot!
-For complete diagnosis and treatment Get in Contact with our clinic!
+For comprehensive diagnosis and treatment, Get in Contact with our clinic!

 Frequently Asked Questions (FAQs)

-Diabetic foot is a serious complication of diabetes mellitus, which occurs when high sugar levels affect the nerves and vessels of the lower limbs.
-Neuropathy reduces the sensation of pain, while angiopathy limits proper blood supply.
-As a result, minor injuries can develop into serious wounds or ulcers.
+Diabetic foot is a serious complication of diabetes that occurs when high blood sugar damages the nerves and blood vessels of the lower limbs.
+Neuropathy reduces pain sensation, while vascular disease decreases blood circulation.
+As a result, minor injuries may develop into serious wounds or ulcers.

 How should a wound on a diabetic foot be treated?

-What happens if a diabetic foot develops inflammation?
+What happens if a diabetic foot becomes inflamed?

-Inflammation in the diabetic foot is dangerous because it can progress to infection of the tissues, even the bones.
-It is often accompanied by redness, swelling, pain and fluid discharge.
-If not treated in a timely manner, there is a serious risk of gangrene and amputation.
+Inflammation in a diabetic foot is dangerous because it may progress to infection of the tissues or bones.
+Symptoms may include redness, swelling, pain, and discharge.
+Without prompt treatment, there is a high risk of gangrene and amputation.

 The vascular surgeon plays a central role in the treatment of diabetic foot, focusing mainly on the restoration of blood circulation in the lower limbs.
 Through examinations he evaluates the condition of the vessels and, if he identifies stenoses or blockages, he can proceed with procedures such as balloon angioplasty/stent or surgical (by pass).
 The goal is the improvement of blood supply, which is of vital importance for wound healing and the avoidance of amputations.